Estonian Navy

-The Estonian Navy (Merevägi) are the unified naval forces among the Estonian Defence Forces.
+The Estonian Navy (Eesti merevägi) are the unified naval forces among the Estonian Defence Forces.

-With only six commissioned ships and displacement well under 10,000 tonnes, the Estonian navy is one of the smallest navies in the world.
-Its ship prefix is EML (Eesti Mereväe Laev/Estonian Navy Ship).
+With only seven commissioned ships and displacement well under 10,000 tonnes (3,633.5 tonnes as of February 2026), the Estonian Navy is one of the smallest navies in the world.
+Its ship prefix is EML (Eesti Mereväe Laev, literally "Estonian Navy Ship").
 The Estonian Navy has participated numerous times in NATO's naval joint-exercises.